Vesica Piscis - ecoprint silk scarf

-This lustrous silk charmeuse scarf has been dyed and ecoprinted in layers of ocean blues and greens, earthy browns and golds.
-Shimmery leaves have been ecoprinted with sumac, cotinus and rose, and botanically dyed with black tea, cutch and indigo.
+This lustrous silk charmeuse scarf has been dyed and ecoprinted in layers of shimmering turquoise blues, greens, golds, soft pearls and light mauve.
+Ecoprinted leaves have a metallic sparkle when they catch the light and have been printed with sumac, cotinus and maple leaves, and botanically dyed with black tea, logwood and indigo.

 Silk charmeuse is buttery soft and luxurious.
 This medium weight silk is also a bit heavier than some of the other silks I use, so the drape though firmer, is supple and sensuous with a gorgeous lustre.
 The ecoprints on this type of silk have slightly blurred edges but they are richly coloured and substantial.
 This silk is shimmery shiny and everyone is drawn to it.